firehawkvfx/firehawk/README.md

 ## Disclaimer: Running your own AWS account.
 You are going to be managing these resources from an AWS account and you are solely responsible for the costs incurred, and you should tread slowly to understand AWS charges.

-The first thing to not skip is setup 2 factor authentication.
-Do not skip this.
+The first thing to do is **setup 2 factor authentication.
+Do not skip this**.
 You'll make it easy for hackers to misuse you credit card to mine crypto.
 Eye watering bills are possible!

 So The next thing you should do is setup budget notifications.
 Set a number you are willing to spend per month, and setup email notifications for every 20% of that budget.
 The notifications are there in case you forget to do this step - check your AWS costs for a daily breakdown of what you spend, and do it every day to learn.  its a good habit to do it at the start of every day.

-#### Pointers on cost awareness:
+## Pointers on cost awareness:

 Initially run very small tests and get an understanding of costs with small tests that never use more than say 100GB of storage, that can be produced on light 2 core instances.
 Cost managment in AWS is not easy, and you usually should allow a day before you can see a break down of what happenned (though its possible to implement more aggressive cost analysis with developement).